dirckvdende/dirckvdende.github.io/collections/_research/master-thesis.md

 accent_color: "#4cc362"
 ---

-I finished my master in Computer Science by doing a thesis on using weighted model counting (WMC) tools to efficiently perform quantum computations.
+I finished my master in Computer Science at Leiden University by doing a thesis on using weighted model counting (WMC) tools to efficiently perform quantum computations.
 We developed a custom framework for performing matrix operations using these WMC tools, and tested its performance on several physical models.

 The thesis has not yet been added to the LIACS thesis repository.
 Once this is the case a link to the full thesis will be added here.